QuentinRa/blog.quentinra.dev/operating-systems/windows/knowledge/index.md

 </div><div>

-I'm using below Unix Paths, because it's easier to write.
-See environment variables for the path, if it was changed.
+I'm using the below Unix paths because they're easier to write.
+Some paths may have changed, refer to environment variables.

 * 🪵 **root**: `/`, which is usually `c:\ `
 * 🌳 **Windows root**: usually `/Windows`